CS480UIC/dbs-foodwaste_management_database/documentation/glossary.md

 description: contains restaurant id that is connected to items.<br/><br/>

  Cardinality of your attributes with NULL or NOT NULL are updated above

+ ## Handling Plural Atrributes
+ We are handling many to many relations in items by creating a sub table named item_descriptions and creating a table name restaurant_inventory whose primary key references item_descriptions.